 The average gym-going guy looking to build some muscle and size probably does 3-4 sets of anywhere from 6-10 reps.
 That’s a pretty large range for a workout, even before you consider factors like how fast or how intensely you're lifting.
 By focusing on timed sets rather than hitting a specific number of reps, you can directly influence the intensity of the set and spur huge gains in size and strength.

 Time under tension (or TUT for short) is commonly used in strength and conditioning and bodybuilding.
 Essentially, it refers to how long a muscle is under strain during a set.
-A typical set of 10 repetitions for an average lifter will take anywhere from 15-25 seconds depending on lifting speed.
-Duration of stimulus and tension are key factors in determining muscle growth.
-By putting the muscle under longer bouts of strain, you can cause extensive muscle breakdown leading to sleeve-busting muscles.
+A typical set of 10 reps for an average lifter will take anywhere from 15-25 seconds depending on lifting speed.
+By putting a muscle under longer bouts of strain, you can cause extensive muscle breakdown leading to sleeve-busting muscles.

 Time your sets so they last between 30 and 40 seconds for optimum muscle growth.
-This length of time ensures the muscles are receiving enough of a stimulus to spur changes in muscle size.
+This length of time ensures your muscles are receiving enough of a stimulus to spur changes in size.
 Total length of time is important, but how you get there is also crucial.

 1. Beware the lockout.